Questions? Call0808 196 1942orMessage us

 Specialist counselling

-• How you feel about it now and what could happen in the future
+• How you feel about egg donation now and what could happen in the future

-• Whether you’ll tell your partners or children, and the potential impact of this
+• Whether you'll tell your partner or children and the impact of this

-• How you’ll feel if any donor-conceived children contact you in the future
+• How you'll feel if any donor-conceived children were to contact you.

 • How likely is it that my donation will lead to a birth?